 Natasha Monkman is a pension and benefits lawyer in Hicks Morley’s Toronto office.
-She advises both public and private sector employers on a variety of plan administration, compliance and governance matters relating to their employee benefit plans and pension plans.
+She regularly advises both public and private sector employers on governance, plan administration, investment and compliance matters relating to their employee benefit plans and pension plans.

-Natasha also regularly advises municipal and school board employers regarding their obligations as participating employers in large jointly sponsored pension plans.
+Natasha also regularly advises municipal and school board employers regarding their obligations as participating employers in large public sector pension plans and has represented participating employers in related grievance arbitrations.

-Arts & Sports Construction Education Energy & Utilities Financial Services Government Ministries & Agencies (Federal and Provincial) Healthcare Hospitality & Gaming Manufacturing Media & Communications Membership Associations Mining & Natural Resources Municipalities & Municipal Agencies Non-profit Organizations Nursing Care Facilities Professional & Technical Services Retail & Wholesale Trade School Boards Social Services Transportation & Warehousing Universities
+Arts & Sports Construction Education Energy & Utilities Financial Services Government Ministries & Agencies (Federal and Provincial) Healthcare Hospitality & Gaming Long-Term Care and Home Care Manufacturing Media & Communications Membership Associations Mining & Natural Resources Municipalities & Municipal Agencies Non-profit Organizations Professional & Technical Services Retail & Wholesale Trade School Boards Social Services Transportation & Warehousing Universities

 Awards & Recognition